reisack/RemindMeApp/PRIVACY.md

 # Privacy Policy
 Easy Reminder does not collect any personal information.

-For more informations, see permissions app on Google Play page : https://play.google.com/store/apps/details?id=rek.remindme&hl=en
+For more information, see permissions app on Google Play page : https://play.google.com/store/apps/details?id=rek.remindme&hl=en